framedsc/Sitesource/markdown/the_photomode_wishlist.md

 The following aspects regarding camera movement and orientation are crucial:

 - Maximum range as big as possible
   : Maybe your game or engine is not prepared to deal with the camera being far away from the player, but try to push this value as much as you can.
 Small range limits are one of the things that get modded first on PC, so players will certainly appreciate it.
-Some game designers may be worried about players moving the camera around to find secrets or look at what comes next in the level, but this is a decision that comes from the player and in a photomode context the advantages outweigh the downsides.
+Some studios may be worried about players moving the camera around to find secrets or look at what comes next in the level, but this is a decision that comes from the player and in a photomode context the advantages outweigh the downsides.

 - No orbital free cam
   : Some popular console first-party titles like to have their photomodes centered around their characters, so they only let you move the camera around them.
 Not only is this less intuitive to control than a normal freecam, but it also emphasizes only a fraction of what the game has to offer visually with its characters, instead of letting the user move the camera across the entire environment to find beauty in it.